lukasdante/soccer_robot/README.md

 ```
 4. Type `CTRL+O` then `ENTER` then `CTRL+X`.
 This will save that.
 5. To ensure you have the right script in your crontab, type `crontab -l` in the terminal.
 This will show you the code you wrote.

+## How do I calibrate?

+Look at the `move_dynamic` function in `ball_finder.py` or `soccer_dynamic.py`.
+This controls the amount of corrective movement to center the target object.
+Suppose you have a target object to the left of the robot, it will try to center the robot using that function.
+What you will change is the parameter `self.close_loop_gain`
+- increasing it will lead to stronger turning reaction, do this if the robot can't fails to turn enough.
+- decreasing it will lead to weaker turning reaction, do this if the robot turns so much, it passes the target object